fltk-rs/fltk-calendar/README.md

 fltk-calendar = "0.1"
 ```

 Then the dialog can be instatiated use the Calendar::new(x, y) or Calendar::default() functions.
+And the date can be chosen by double clicking on a cell.

 ```rust
 use fltk::*;